Shopify/polaris/polaris.shopify.com/content/version-guides/migrating-from-v11-to-v12.md

 ### Avatar

 The `Avatar` `size` prop values have been aligned with the breakpoint shorthand abbreviations.
-Replace the `size` prop with the new mapping using the `v12-react-avatar-component` migration:
+Replace the `size` prop values with the new mapping using the `v12-react-avatar-component` migration:

 ```bash
 npx @shopify/polaris-migrator v12-react-avatar-component "/**/*.{jsx,tsx}"